 When all the objections are resolved to the buyer's satisfaction, the salesperson should ask for the sale.
-Asking for the sale is called the close.
+Asking for the sale is called the close, or a request for a decision or commitment from the buyer.
 In complex selling situations that require many sales calls, the close may be a request for the next meeting or some other action.
 When the close involves an actual sale, the next step is to deliver the goods and make sure the customer is happy.